thecodechaser/portfolio/README.md

 # Portfolio

-> Portfolio project is my personal portfolio with my details and previous project works and includes contact me form.
-This project is completely responsive for mobile and desktop.
+> The portfolio project is my personal portfolio website, Including my details, the previous project works, and a contact form.
+This website is completely responsive for mobile and desktop.

 ## Screenshots: